 A summary of the work of the Nominations and Corporate Governance Committee undertaken in the year ended 31 March 2018 is set out on pages 36 and 37of the Group’s 2018 Annual Report.

-The terms of reference of the above Committees are set out in the Company’s Corporate Governance Memorandum, which is regularly updated and can be found here… Reneuron Corporate Governance Policy
+The terms of reference of the above Committees are set out in the Company’s Corporate Governance Policies, which is regularly updated and can be found here… ReNeuron Group plc – Corporate Governance Policies – November 2018

-The Corporate Governance Memorandum also contains a schedule of matters specifically reserved for Board decision or approval and sets out the Company’s share dealing code and its public interest disclosure (“whistle-blowing”) policy and procedures.
+The Corporate Governance Policies also contain a schedule of matters specifically reserved for Board decision or approval and sets out the Company’s share dealing code and its public interest disclosure (“whistle-blowing”) policy and procedures.

 10.Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders